SandroPadovan/extended_roar_server/README.md

 ### Collect Fingerprints
 Fitting if the intention is to only listen to the API for collection of incoming fingerprints.
-Collected fingerprints are stored in the [fingerprints folder](./fingerprints) and need to be manually moved to their destination folder, see [Folder Structure](#folder-structure).
+Collected fingerprints are stored in the [fingerprints folder](./fingerprints) and need to be manually moved to their destination folder.

 Start the server as follows: `python3 server.py -c`